 Heart attack is one of the leading causes of death in Australia.
 For over one hundred years supplemental oxygen has been administered to patients with suspected heart attack as an initial first aid therapeutic measure by paramedics, doctors and nurses, in the thought that oxygen provides benefit.
 The AVOID Trial found that supplemental oxygen in patients experiencing heart attack with initial normal oxygen levels, did not relieve their pain or minimise heart damage.
 Instead supplemental oxygen was found to increase heart injury and dangerous cardiac rhythms both in hospital and at 6 months.
 The results of the AVOID Trial have led to a dramatic change in practice for all care providers of patients with heart attack both in Australia and around the world.

-Our sincere thanks to our event partners for helping to bring together such a succesful event.
+Our sincere thanks to our event partners for helping to bring together such a successful event.